 - JDBC Driver API: This layer provides the connection of JDBC Manager to Driver.
 This driver manager makes sure that the correct driver is being used in accessing each of the data sources.
 It is also capable of supporting many concurrent drivers that are connected to various heterogeneous databases.

-JDBC API consists of following interfaces as well as classes which can be termed as components as well :
+It consists of the following interfaces as well as classes which can be termed as components as well :

-- Driver Manager: Driver Manager class as name suggests is responsible for managing the list of drivers of the database.
-It also matches the connection requests coming from the java application along with database driver with help of sub-protocol of communication.
-The first driver which recognizes subprotocol under the JDBC is used to establish database connection.
+- Driver Manager: The driver Manager class, as the name suggests, is responsible for managing the list of drivers of the database.
+It also matches the connection requests coming from the java application along with the database driver with the help of a sub-protocol of communication.
+The first driver, which recognizes subprotocol under the JDBC, is used to establish a database connection.

-- Connection: Connection interface along with all the methods is used for contacting the database.
-The object of connection represents the context of communication, that is, all of the communication along with the database is only through the object of connection.
+- Connection: A connection interface along with all the methods is used for contacting the database.
+The object of connection represents the context of communication; that is, all of the communication along with the database is only through the object of connection.